mattermost/docs/source/process/community-process.rst

     - Review the list for posts that haven’t been answered, and either reply (with help from dev if needed) or route to the appropriate person, following up to make sure a response is posted

-2. Community Channel: GitHub Issues with Activity Older than 7 days
+2. `Community Channel <https://pre-release.mattermost.com/core/channels/community>`_: GitHub Issues with Activity Older than 7 days

   - Description: